omronte/PatientTriage-AI/README.md

 ### 6. Prototype Disclaimer & No Medical Claims
 > [!CAUTION]
-> **NOT CLINICALLY VALIDATED FOR MEDICAL DIAGNOSIS**: All clinical thresholds (e.g. 38.5°C fever, SpO2 thresholds) and simulated expected outputs represent prototype safety design assumptions.
+> **NOT CLINICALLY VALIDATED FOR MEDICAL DIAGNOSIS**: All clinical thresholds (e.g., 38.5°C fever, SpO2 thresholds) and simulated expected outputs represent prototype safety design assumptions.
 They are intended solely for demonstrating age-aware and uncertainty-aware algorithmic behavior and must undergo rigorous clinical validation before any real-world healthcare deployment.

 ## Responsible AI and privacy